 - Various settings can be configured that will change the behavior and display of your calendar

-- Edit your event
+- Edit the event

-- Go to the Event tab
+- Click on the Event tab

 - Select a color for Calendar background color